 Meditation, a simple but powerful practice, divided my life into before and after.

-The only thing I did different was to listen to a stress-reduction audio by Brian Weiss to avoid a heart attack as I was so stressed out.
-I listened to this audio to the point I knew it by heart.
+I listened to a stress-reduction audio by Brian Weiss to avoid a heart attack as I was so stressed out.

 Until I read the book The Here and Now Habit.